spatialaudio/oer_jupyter_readthedocs/source/oer.rst

 the materials freely.

 The motivation behind OER is to provide free access to high-quality education to everyone.
 This helps in lessening global inequalities when it comes to educational opportunities.
-OERs can be beneficial on all levels of education.
+OER's can be beneficial on all levels of education.

 .. _CC-BY 3.0: https://creativecommons.org/licenses/by/3.0/
 .. _Open Educational Ressources (OER): https://de.wikipedia.org/wiki/Open_Educational_Resources